dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 This trait basically lives or dies by whether or not you're talented into {{< spell 102558 "Incarnation: Guardian of Ursoc" >}}.
 If you aren't, Mangle's cooldown is so long that you will get at most 1 second of extension (you can get 2 in theory if you have around 88% haste, which may be possible with lust/berserking and a lot of haste rating).
 If you are, this trait becomes an incredibly powerful boost to your self-healing capabilities.

-That being said, while this trait looks very good on paper (under certain circumstances), I'm not convinced it has the same value in practice.
+While this trait looks very good on paper, I'm not convinced it has the same value in practice.
 For one, the HPS of {{< spell 22842 "Frenzied Regeneration" >}} is still quite low, at 6% HP per tick baseline (with the bonus healing from the trait it is probably closer to 7%).
-The extension component of Gory Regeneration does not improve the HPS output at all, it merely prolongs its duration.
+The extension component of Gory Regeneration does not improve the HPS output of Frenzied Regen while it's ticking, it only increases the number of seconds it ticks for.
 This would be fine in isolation, but in reality you don't have infinite health and you will have external healing.
 Extending FR increases the chance that it will cause overhealing, either for you or for your healers, which eliminates the benefit of receiving more healing altogether.

+If there is ever a reason to take Incarnation to an encounter, Gory Regeneration would be quite strong defensively.
+It is not, however, a reason to take Incarnation in and of itself.

 ## Guardian's Wrath